 2. Get a social media health check

 Keeping your social media profiles up to date is a must – no slip-ups allowed.
 The start of a new year is a great time to update profile information, header photos and contact details.
-Social media image sizes change frequently, so it’s a good call to double check if yours are optimized.
+It’s common for social media image sizes to change, so it’s a good call to double check if yours are optimized.
 If you are preparing a social media proposal, make sure that every social media icon and logo are on point.

 Positive trends and improved results keep clients happy, so make sure you also follow the best practices for each social network.
-Strip away the inactive, spammy accounts and replace them with influencers from your industry, suppliers and local businesses.
+Strip away the inactive, spammy accounts your brands follow and replace them with influencers from your industry, suppliers and local businesses.

 3. Create even better content

-Let’s talk about the last few social media posts that went out.
-Were they really useful?
+Let’s talk about the last few social media posts that you scheduled.
+Were they great?
 Did they help or entertain the audience?
-Maybe one was a kind mention or shout-out for a partnering brand or customer?
-If you’ve answered “no” to all three, chances are some improvements can be made.
-In the new year, make creating awesome content that delivers results a priority.
+Maybe one of them was a kind mention or shout-out for a partnering brand or customer?
+If you’ve answered “no” to all three, improvements should be made.
+In the new year, make creating awesome content that delivers results your priority.

 If you are stuck, listen first and then create.
 Focus on social listening and get to know your client’s customers better.
-Go to websites and social networks where they go.
+Go to websites and social networks they go to.
 Look for phrases they use and the content they already share and enjoy.
 Fine tune your buyer persona to make the content you create resonate with them and drive the results you need.

 4. Plan social media campaigns further ahead

-Want to be more productive with managing social media?
+Want to be more productive when managing social media?
 Plan thoroughly and schedule in advance.
 Once the social media strategy is confirmed, start filling in the gaps in your content schedule.

-First, write down all key product releases (or launches) and the big events relevant to your clients this year.
-Next, fill up the social media calendar with national (and fun) events – these are ideal for getting extra exposure on social.
-Finally, schedule all these in with the help of your favorite social media scheduling tool and you’re off to the races!
+First, write down all key product releases (or launches) and major events relevant to your clients this year.
+Next, fill up the social media calendar with national (and fun) occassions – these are ideal for getting extra exposure on social.
+Finally, schedule all these in with the help of your favorite social media scheduling tool, and you’re off to the races!